- Home

 One of the best ways older adults can stay connected is by getting involved with regular social activities – something which becomes much easier to organise once your loved one is connected digitally.

 However, if your loved one isn’t motivated to get involved in activities on their own (or can’t for other reasons), you could encourage them by doing something together – such as going to a regular class or group.
-Not only will this allow them to meet new people but also bond with you.
+Not only will this allow them to meet new people, but you’ll also be able to spend some quality time together.

 What activity you choose is entirely personal.
 For example, you could revive one of their old hobbies together, allowing them to impart some wisdom, or take a course to learn something entirely new to both of you.
 You can find plenty of inspiration in our hobbies and activities section.

-If your loved one is housebound, or you live far away from them, why not consider joining an online group that meets regularly, such as our Desert Island Discs, Coffee and Crosswords, and Lunch Clubs over on Rest Less Events?
+If your loved one is housebound, or you live far away from them, why not consider joining an online group that meets regularly, such as our Desert Island Discs, Coffee and Crosswords, or Lunch Club over on Rest Less Events?

 Volunteering is a great choice of activity because it can provide purpose and encourage the development of meaningful community ties.
 The shared sense of mission cultivated with fellow volunteers can lead to deeper, stronger relationships.
 Plus, it can provide a sense of fulfilment and boost self-esteem.